 Energimyndigheten (The Swedish Energy Agency) – Fjärrvärmenämnden ( The District Heating Board) The Swedish Energy Agency includes, among other things, the District Heating Board, which mediates in negotiations between district heating companies and district heating customers on prices and other conditions in accordance with the District Heating Act.

-Independent guidance and advice for users
+Independent guidance for users

 Konsument Göteborg (Consumer Göteborg) Would you like to get in touch with an independent energy and climate advisor?
 The advisors are aimed at the general public, organizations and small and medium-sized companies.
 The advice is impartial, free of charge and technology-neutral.